wireapp/wire-server-deploy/offline/k8ssandra_setup.md

 Reference - https://docs.k8ssandra.io/install/local/single-cluster-helm/

 K8ssandra will need the following components to be installed in the cluster -
-- dynamic persistent volume provisioning (for e.g with OpenEBS)
+- Dynamic persistent volume provisioning (e.g with OpenEBS)
-- cert-manager
+- Cert-Manager
-- minio (for backup and restore)
+- Minio (for backup and restore)
 - K8ssandra-operator
 - Configure minio bucket for backups